New Jersey councilwoman found shot to death outside of her home

 Bebert described Dwumfour as an outgoing person who “always had that beautiful smile on her face that you see in her picture.”

-Bebert described Sayreville as a peaceful community and said Dwumfour lived in an attractive complex near an elementary school.
-She hopes to organize a vigil to celebrate what she called “a life cut too short by such a heinous criminal act.”
+Bebert, who described Sayreville as a peaceful community, hopes to organize a vigil to celebrate what she called “a life cut too short by such a heinous criminal act.”

 “She was so young,” she said.
 “It’s just rippling through the town.”